knative/community/STEERING-COMMITTEE.md

 ## Composition

-The steering committee will have 7 seats.
+The steering committee has 7 seats.
 Five of the seats will be Contributing seats, open to any project contributor.
 Two of the seats will be End-User seats, open only to active end-user community members.
 See Candidate Eligibility for definitions of these categories.

-Steering Committee members will serve for 2-year terms, staggered in order to preserve continuity.
-Every year either two or three contributor seats will be elected, and one end user seat will be elected.
+Steering Committee members serve for 2-year terms, staggered in order to preserve continuity.
+Every year either two or three contributor seats are elected, and one end user seat is elected.

 ## Election Procedure

 ### Timeline

-Steering Committee elections shall be held in October or November of each year.
+Steering Committee elections are held annually.
+Six weeks or more before the election, the Steering Committee will appoint Election Officer(s) (see below).
-Six weeks or more before the election, the Steering Committee shall appoint Election Officer(s) (see below).
 Four weeks or more before the election, the Election Officer(s) will issue a call for nominations, publish the list of voters, and open the call for exceptions.
 One week before the election the call for nominations and exceptions will be closed.
 The election will be open for voting not less than two weeks and not more than four.
-The results of the election shall be announced within one week of closing the election.
+The results of the election will be announced within one week of closing the election.
 New Steering Committee members will take office on December 1 of each year.

 ### Election Officer(s)